aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 ## Turbodbc + PyArrow

-[turbodbc](https://turbodbc.readthedocs.io/en/latest/) is module to access relational databases via the Open Database Connectivity (ODBC) interface.
+[turbodbc](https://turbodbc.readthedocs.io/en/latest/) is a module to access relational databases via the Open Database Connectivity (ODBC) interface.
 Unlike previous approaches, we establish the connection using the data source name (DSN).
 Notably, asynchronous I/O is activated during data retrieval, allowing the fetching of new result sets from the database in the background while Python processes the existing ones.

 ```python
 %%time